 M.D.
 Tuition Billing and Refund Protocol

-Current annual tuition and fee amounts for Medical Degree (M.D.) students is posted online.
+Current annual tuition and fee amounts for Medical Degree (M.D.) students are posted online.

 Billing occurs on a six-month semester basis, regardless of the Vermont Integrated Curriculum structure.
-Fall is considered July 1st to December 31st, and spring is considered January 1st to June 30th.
-There are no summer terms for M.D. billing.
+The fall semester is July 1 to December 31, and the spring semester is January 1 to June 30.
+There are no distinct summer terms for the purposes

-Tuition billing rates are based on period of enrollment and residency classification and are not based on credit hours scheduled or year in the curriculum.
+Tuition billing rates are based on period of enrollment and residency classification.
+They are not based on credit hours scheduled or year in the curriculum.
 A student who deviates from the scheduled curriculum may be charged a prorated tuition rate

 with a corresponding adjustment to the financial aid budget and awards if applicable.
-For example, a student who attends July, August and September of the six-month fall semester would be charged 50% of the standard semester tuition and comprehensive
+For example, a student who attends half the scheduled weeks of the six-month fall semester would be charged 50% of the standard semester tuition and comprehensive

-All students who complete graduation requirements will be charged the equivalent of eight semesters, as standard tuition costs are established to account for the expenses associated with the complete medical education program.
+All students who complete graduation requirements will be charged a minimum of eight semesters, as standard tuition costs are established to account for the expenses associated with the complete medical education program.

 Students who enroll in University of Vermont coursework that is not part of the M.D. curriculum will be billed extra tuition accordingly based on the coursework.
 Please see related Medical Student Handbook Policy 915.00 - Enrollment in non-M.D.
 Coursework.